Trade relationships during and after a crisis: Conclusion

 \section{Conclusion}

 This paper studies how temporary, relationship-specific supply disruptions affect the organization of international trade.
 In environments where relational contracts underpin market access, shocks that impair individual buyer--seller matches can generate effects that extend well beyond the directly affected transactions.
 Understanding these dynamics is increasingly important as climate-related, political, and trade-policy disruptions become more frequent and severe.

-Using plausibly exogenous road disruptions caused by a La Ni\~na episode in Colombia, I show that temporary shocks reduce relationship survival on impact and induce substantial reallocation within firms’ supplier portfolios.
-The effects are highly heterogeneous.
-Firms with limited exposure largely preserve existing relationships, whereas firms whose portfolios are heavily exposed experience widespread relationship termination and a higher probability of exiting the market.
-These adjustments persist beyond the disruption itself, shaping portfolio dynamics and firms’ market presence over time.
+The degree to which firms can absorb such disruptions without unwinding long-standing relationships has direct implications for the resilience of global value chains and the design of policies aimed at supporting firms through crises.

+The central finding is that the same shock generates heterogeneous responses depending on portfolio composition: temporary disruptions can simultaneously increase the survival of individual relationships, when portfolio exposure is limited, and accelerate firm-level exit, when exposure is widespread.
+The difference between these two results depends on pre-shock connections.

+High in-degree importers --- those with many pre-shock relationships --- are the firms for whom widespread exposure binds.
+Their adjustment combines accelerated relationship termination, market exit at the time of the shock, and a persistent decline in new relationship formation.
+The shock leaves them with smaller portfolios in the medium run, with no recovery toward their pre-shock trajectory.
+Low in-degree importers behave on the opposite margin: they preserve existing relationships during the disruption and respond instead by forming new matches, consistent with replacement costs being large relative to a single relationship's disruption-induced loss for less-connected buyers.

-The results highlight the central role of portfolio composition in mediating the effects of temporary shocks.
-When exposure is concentrated, the value of maintaining relational contracts declines, leading firms to unwind multiple relationships simultaneously.
-When exposure is limited, surviving relationships become relatively more valuable and are preserved.
-This distinction helps reconcile opposing relationship- and firm-level responses to the same shock and underscores that resilience in international trade depends not only on the severity of disruptions, but also on the structure of firms’ trading networks.
+The results highlight the role of portfolio composition in firm responses to temporary disruptions: resilience depends not only on the severity of the shock, but also on the structure of firms' trading networks.
+Policies that aim to support firms through climate-related or other transient disruptions would benefit from targeting firms whose portfolio composition leaves them most exposed to widespread shocks, rather than treating exposure uniformly.